Structure and statistical organization of the stationary state of the Oslo model: Definition of the model

 The Oslo model is a sandpile model originally introduced \cite{christensen_tracer_1996} to describe rice pile experiments \cite{frette_avalanche_1996}.
 This is a discrete model, defined in one dimension, on a length~$L\in\N$.
 For each $x\in\N$ such that $1\leq x\leq L$, the site~$x$ contains $h(x)\in\N$ grains.
-As long as it is unstable, the sandpile evolves spontaneously: some grains move to the next site to their right.
-Such moves are called \emph{topplings}.
-The stability of the sandpile is based on the value its slope $z$ which, at a site $1\leq x\leq L$, is defined by
+Grains can move from a site to the next site to their right.
+Such moves are called \emph{topplings} and are determined by the height difference (also called \emph{slope})

-A stochastic slope threshold $\zc(x)\in\{1,\,2\}$ is defined at each site.
-When $z(x)>\zc(x)$, a toppling happens at~$x$, after which the value of~$\zc(x)$ is reset according to the following rule
+Topplings happen depending on the value of a stochastic slope threshold $\zc(x)\in\{1,\,2\}$ defined at each site: when $z(x)>\zc(x)$, a toppling happens at~$x$, after which the value of~$\zc(x)$ is reset to 2 with probability $p$ and 1 with probability~$1-p=q$.